manishdesai17/manishdesai17/README.md

 - 👋 Hi, I’m Manishdesai
-- 🌱 I’m currently learning Imaster's in the Computer Applications at Gujarat Vidyapith, Ahmedabad
+- 🌱 I’m currently learning master's in the Computer Applications at Gujarat Vidyapith, Ahmedabad